damian-lis/portfolio-website/README.md

 #### 3.12.
 Description of update method

-Below is an implementation of this method (scripts/objects/Particles.js):
+Below is an implementation of update method (scripts/objects/Particles.js):

 ```
   update() {